EdenMar/Cmput313Asn1/README.txt

 	[+] R may apply to each trial (for a total of 5) sending as many frames as possible [+] Incrementing of Time units may need changing
 	[ ] Througput confidence interval function needs to be finished.

+	Report:
+		graph with values of K from 0 to 5, and different values of e

+		as blocksize increases, average transmissions should increase as error increases, average transmissions should increase as transmission attempts increase, throughput decreases